textadventures/quest/docs/using_lists.md

 ```
 It is best practice to use string lists or object lists wherever possible, rather than general lists.

 If using the off-line editor, you can add a list to an object on the attributes page, but you are restricted to string lists.
+Object lists and general lists are useful for temporarily storing information (i.e., as local variables), but generally should not be used as attributes.